-If you wish to request a copy of your transcript, review the list of schools that the Department of Education has received records from that are being stored at the State Records Center.
+If you wish to request a copy of your transcript, review the list of schools that the Department of Education has received records from that are being stored at the State Records Center (PDF).
 If your school is located on this list, please follow the instructions below to request a copy, or contact the appropriate person, as stated on the list.

 NOTE: The Department of Education does not have diplomas.
 We only have transcripts that closed private academic schools sent to us for archiving.

 Instructions: Submit a letter to the Division requesting a copy of the transcript and indicating

 - the name of student at time of graduation;

 - mailing address to send transcript; and

 - $3.00 per copy, check or money order, made payable to the "Commonwealth of Pennsylvania."